#02009 Print This PagePrint This Page

 To be sent to Charlestown?

-I stepped on board an east bound train
+Well, I stepped aboard an east bound train

 One cold December day,